 What is it about whales that makes them so captivating?
 These iconic ocean giants have cropped up in countless folklore tales and mythical stories as far back as the old testament, where the biblical tale depicts Jonah—a man who chose not to heed gods warning—swallowed by a giant whale.
 In the 1851 classic novel Moby-Dick Herman Melville drew on his real life experience as a common sailor, creating a fictional narrative about the captain of the whaling vessel seeks revenge on a sperm whale.
 Fast forward 150 years and Pixar’s Finding Nemo (the best-selling DVD of all time) features a giant blue whale which engulfs the protagonists of the film (in the form of two little reef fish) and carries them all the way across the Indian ocean to help them search for Nemo.
 These fictitious narratives of old and new are testimony to the deep fascination humans have held with whales throughout history.

 As we've grown up and ventured to new parts of the world we have been lucky enough to have a few magical real-life encounters with whales in the wild.
-The first was during my time living in Canada on the wild coastline of Vancouver Island, at what I considered then to be one of my local surf beaches.
-During an early morning surf, I spotted a humpback breaking the water on the horizon line.
-It was just for a split second but it was enough to make my heart leap with joy.
+During an early morning surf whilst living on Vancouver Island, I spotted a humpback breaking the water on the horizon line.

 Over the past 5 years, I have been developing a series of interactive silkscreen prints of animals with my brother, collaborative partner in crime and co-founder behind our creative entity Under the Skin.